ravikanthkoneru/cypress-cucumber-automation/README.md

 # How to run the tests

-Step 1: Open the project root folder in Terminal step 2: npm test
+- Step 1: Open the project root folder in Terminal
+- Step 2: npm test

 # How to Genereate multiple Cucumber html reporter

-Step 1: Open the project root folder in Terminal step 2: npm test
+- Step 1: Open the project root folder in Terminal
+- Step 2: npm test
-Stpe 3: npm run report
+- Stpe 3: npm run report

 # Running tagged test tests

-Step 1: Open the project root folder in Terminal step 2: npx cypress run -e TAGS="@test"
+- Step 1: Open the project root folder in Terminal
+- Step 2: npx cypress run -e TAGS="@test"

 # How to run the tests in parallel Feature level

-Step 1: Open the project root folder in Terminal step 2: npm run cy:parallel
+- Step 1: Open the project root folder in Terminal
+- Step 2: npm run cy:parallel

 # How to run the tests in chrome browser headed mode

-Step 1: Open the project root folder in Terminal step 2: npm run chrome:noexit
+- Step 1: Open the project root folder in Terminal
+- Step 2: npm run chrome:noexit

 # HTML report path

-report\index.html
+- report\index.html